 About Traditional Acupuncture

 Traditional acupuncture is an ancient form of medicine that is still used by millions of people, rural and urban, rich and poor, in modern China and other countries in East Asia.
 The practice of acupuncture originates in part from the great Chinese philosophical traditions of Confucianism and Daoism, although in the second half of the twentieth century, separate European schools of acupuncture have also emerged.
 Acupuncture involves the insertion of very fine needles into specific areas of the body.
-In the UK today, these needles are all in individual sterile packaging and are used once and then discarded safely.
-The aim of the acupuncture treatment is to correct energy imbalances in the patient’s body and facilitate self-healing.
+In the UK today, these needles are all in individual sterile packaging and are used once and then discarded safely into a sharps box.
+The aim of the treatment is to correct energy imbalances in the patient’s body and facilitate self-healing.

 These energy imbalances may entail a deficiency of Qi (the body’s own energy), a blockage of the flow of Qi (perhaps the result of accident, overwork, or stress) or an accumulation of bad energy (such as the result of infection, emotional problems, or lifestyle).

-Mark has worked with patients with a wide variety of conditions at his London acupuncture clinic.
-A list of some of these can be found on the Conditions page.
+Mark has worked with patients who present with a wide variety of conditions at his London acupuncture clinics.
+A list of some of these can be found on the Conditions page of this website.

 Many clients use traditional acupuncture in its purest form as a preventative medicine to facilitate general well-being and to help at arduous times.
-The ancient practitioners recommended four seasonal treatments to keep ill-health at bay.
+The classical Chinese practitioners recommended four seasonal treatments to keep ill-health at bay.
 There was also a tradition in ancient China were families would retain a physician and pay them while all the family members remained in good health, but once somebody was ill, the practitioner would receive no income until that person was well again.

 In fact, there is a famous saying in traditional Chinese medicine that ‘the inferior physician treats illness, the superior physician prevents illness’.